10 Foods High in Magnesium

 Magnesium is one of the essential minerals you should eat for a healthy lifestyle.
-Not consuming enough magnesium can interfere with your heart rate, blood sugar, muscles, and joint cartilage.
-It’s best to get magnesium from your diet rather than supplements, just as you should with other vitamins and minerals.
+Not consuming enough magnesium can interfere with your heart rhythm, blood sugar, muscles, and joint cartilage.
+It’s best to get magnesium from your diet rather than supplements by eating magnesium-rich foods.

 What is Magnesium?

 Magnesium is one of the many vitamins and minerals needed for a healthy body.
 Magnesium helps your body regulate muscle and nerve functions, blood sugar levels, and blood pressure.
 Lee Holmes, certified health, nutrition, and wellness coach says, “ Magnesium is critical for the production of ATP and required for the functioning of the Krebs cycle, glycolysis and for key enzymes in gluconeogenesis.”

 How much magnesium you need varies by age and gender:

 - Newborns to 6-month-olds need 30 mg of magnesium